railsuser2014/openobject-doc-book-en/source/technical_guide/ecommerce.rst

 :category_id: Tiny Category, many2one

-    *It display the product which are under the tiny category.*
+    *It display the product which are under the openerp category.*

-:web_id: Webshop, many2one
+:web_id: Web Shop, many2one